Bilingual Special Education

 - Awardees must not have benefited from or participated in any other incentive programs administered by the Department of Education (i.e., Loan Forgiveness Program, Teachers of Tomorrow, Intensive Teacher Institute in Bilingual Special Education (ITI-BSE), New York City Teaching Fellows, Teach for America, I-Start, New Visions Urban Teacher Residency Program, Success Via Apprenticeship, Math for America, etc.).

-- Scholarship recipients must complete a minimum of 18 credits per year with a grade of B or better in each course.
+- Awardees must complete a minimum of 18 credits per year with a grade of B or better in each course.

 - Participants shall serve as New York State certified bilingual special education teachers two (2) years for every year the Scholarship is awarded or any part thereof.
 Example: The scholarship is awarded for one and a half years, the participant will owe four (4) years of service.

-Implementation of the Scholarship Program is contingent upon the availability of resources and the staffing needs of the NYC Department of Education.
+Implementation of the Jose P. Graduate Scholarship Program is contingent upon the availability of funding and the staffing needs of the New York City Department of Education.